Instruction-Level Weight Shaping: A Framework for Self-Improving AI Agents: Experimental Evaluation

 \paragraph{A Case Study.} A compelling example of the reflection mechanism occurred during a performance investigation.
 The model initially hypothesized that high memory consumption in `php-fpm` workers was caused by cron jobs.
 The operator provided a crucial correction: \begin{quote} \textit{"Cron jobs run on `php-cli`, not `php-fpm`. `php-fpm` serves web traffic from users, APIs, or bots."} \end{quote} The post-session reflection engine processed this feedback and proposed an update to its system instructions, adding the rule that `php-fpm` is exclusively for web traffic while `php-cli` handles background tasks like crons.
 When a new session was started to simulate the same issue from scratch, the model, now equipped with this new instruction, immediately and correctly identified the root cause as high request volume in its first response.

 \paragraph{System Maturation.} Over the course of approximately 300 support sessions, the system underwent 80 distinct instruction updates.
 In the initial phases, the operator rolled back only around 25\% of the modifications suggested by the reflection engine, demonstrating a high degree of relevance and accuracy in the system's self-improvement proposals.
+As the instruction base matured, the reflection engine proposed fewer deltas, eventually reaching periods of 10+ consecutive sessions with no new proposals, indicating convergence to a stable knowledge state.
 This iterative process of refinement is directly responsible for the observed increase in precision and speed.

+\paragraph{Multi-Operator Deployment (Observational).} After the instruction base reached maturity, it was deployed in frozen form (no further reflection updates) to six additional operators on the same support team.
+These operators did not contribute to the knowledge acquisition phase; they used the system purely as consumers of the accumulated instruction state.
+All six operators reported comparable improvements in first-shot resolution and investigation speed, with qualitative feedback such as: \emph{``I talk to the AI as if I'm talking to a Senior that just understands everything about our system, and in most cases, it just answers what I'm expecting in the first shot.''} This observational evidence suggests that the gains are not attributable to individual operator learning effects, but rather to transferable domain specialisation encoded in the instruction base, behaviour consistent with what one would expect from a fine-tuned model, achieved without parameter modification.